NxPKG/khulnasoft-docs/content/r2/buckets/create-buckets.md

 # Create buckets

-You can create a bucket from the Cloudflare dashboard or using Wrangler.
+You can create a bucket from the Khulnasoft dashboard or using Wrangler.

 {{<Aside type="note">}}

-Wrangler is [a commmand-line tool](/workers/wrangler/install-and-update/) for building with Cloudflare's developer products, including R2.
+Wrangler is [a commmand-line tool](/workers/wrangler/install-and-update/) for building with Khulnasoft's developer products, including R2.

 The R2 support in Wrangler allows you to manage buckets and perform basic operations against objects in your buckets.
 For more advanced use-cases, including bulk uploads or mirroring files from legacy object storage providers, we recommend [rclone](/r2/examples/rclone/) or an [S3-compatible](/r2/api/s3/) tool of your choice.